zhufuyi/sponge_doc/en/rpc-gateway-development-protobuf.md

 <br>

-**(2) Writing Specific Logic Code in Template Files**
+**(2) Writing Business Logic Code in Template Files**

-With the `grpc service connection code`, `grpc service API interfaces`, and `generated template code` in place, you can now write specific logic code.
+With the `grpc service connection code`, `grpc service API interfaces`, and `generated template code` in place, you can now write business logic code.
 Execute the following command:

 If you simply want to forward HTTP requests to grpc service, the generated template code should already provide the necessary functionality, and you won't need to write Go code.
 Remove the `panic("implement me")` line and uncomment the code under the `example` directory.
 Then, make any necessary adjustments.
 For example, open the `internal/service/user_gw.go` file and the uncommented code will look like this: